New Student Orientation

-- Use the official Cornell Orientation app to download the Orientation schedule, make your way around campus, and explore Cornell's resources and opportunities.
-Available a couple of weeks before orientation begins (January and August).
+- Use Cornell's official Orientation schedule to build your custom orientation and to explore Cornell's resources and opportunities.
+The schedule will be available a couple of weeks before Orientation begins (January and August).

 Consider Your Course

-Your time here at Cornell University is precious; use it wisely, and be proactive with regard to your needs and dreams.
+Your time here at Cornell University is precious.
+Get to know the community, explore opportunities, and above all, don’t hesitate to ask questions.
 Consider what you want to be a part of while you are here.
 Will you be active in a club?
 Choose to explore the arts?
 How about community service?
 Do you want to be in an honors program?
 Are you looking for research opportunities?
 Does participation in student government interest you?
-It is up to you to ask questions, seek out information, and take full advantage of the programs and opportunities that will begin during Orientation and continue throughout the year.
+Your exploration begins with Orientation and continues through your first year and beyond.

-Current students play a huge role in planning your Orientation.
+Current students play a major role in planning your Orientation.
 The Orientation Steering Committee (OSC) plans and executes New Student Orientation.
 Hundreds of students serve as Orientation Leaders and Transfer Orientation Leaders in both August and January.
 You will be matched with an Orientation Leader (OL) from your college who will meet with you and other new students in a small group.
-Perhaps as you become involved as a student at Cornell you'll volunteer to be an Orientation leader yourself.
+Perhaps as you become involved as a student at Cornell you'll volunteer to be an Orientation Leader yourself.

 In addition to your OL, make an effort to get to know these people to make the most of your Cornell experience—and to provide a support team—if you need help: